Lower Body Harness Variety Pack Options

 • Time to tie: 3 minutes

-• Best position(s): Face up (including positions like bridge)
+• Best position(s): Face up (including positions like bridge).
+Consider loading from the thigh bands for a “true” inversion.

 • Features: Three-wrap bands around the thighs and bilateral hips.
 While there is a waist wrap, it is an anchor and does not significantly load when hangers are attached as shown.